-For one, it’s well known that kids’ mental health has been challenged like never before this past year.
+For one, it’s well known that kids’ mental health has been challenged like never before these past two years.
 According to a National Survey of Child’s Health conducted last year, over 20% of parents with kids between 5 and 12 reported that their children experienced worsening anxiety and emotional health.

 So what can parents or guardians do?
 The good news is, there are lots of simple, practical ways to proactively prepare your little ones for this fall.
 These 6 simple but powerful ideas can help kids not just survive, but thrive this back to school season.